TKSpectro/corona-check-in/README.md

 The pipeline is defined in [.github/workflows/ci.yml](.github/workflows/ci.yml)

 We extensively use the nx affected command to only run tests and linting for the currently changed code.
 To save time and resources.

+## Monitoring

+We are using Prometheus and Grafana to get metrics about the backend (micro-services) and display some nice graphs.

+The most important one is the list for every service and its current status (online/offline)

+To get these metrics we have implemented health check via NestJS and Terminus.